9 Ways To Look Up the Property Value of a House (And How Trustworthy Each Is)

 Are appraisals trustworthy?

 Generally, appraisals are very trustworthy.
-In real estate, their primary purpose is to provide an unbiased estimated opinion of the market value of a property.
+In real estate, their primary purpose is to provide an unbiased estimated opinion of the property’s market value.

 While there is room for error, because appraisers are certified, trained, and unbiased in their assessments, you can be confident that an appraisal is usually fair.